-- 8.4 Suffolk Coastal Local Plan Saved Policy AP51 (General Employment Areas) is relevant to Martlesham and it is proposed that the Martlesham Heath Business Park is retained, as per the wording of the saved policy.
+- 8.4 Suffolk Coastal Local Plan Saved Policy AP51 (General Employment Areas) is relevant to Martlesham.
+The Martlesham Heath General Employment Area is retained and the wording of the saved policy has been updated to promote the area for business use, to resist changes of use to retailing and to set out the circumstances when retail uses will be acceptable.
 This reflects the fact that this area continues to provide a mixture of light industrial, office, industrial and warehousing space.
 It is one of the premier commercial locations in the district and serving the wider Ipswich Policy Area. - 8.5 Whilst overall the area is predominantly an employment area, there has been growth of retail uses through the development of the Martlesham Heath Retail Park.
-This area performs a fundamentally different role to the Industrial Park so it is necessary to reflect a different policy approach.
-However, the overall aim for both areas is to remain a vibrant and thriving employment and retail area. - 8.6 Temporary permitted development rights to use light industrial and office (Class B1) space for retail uses (Classes A1, A2 and A3) are in place through national policy until 2018.
+This area performs a fundamentally different role to the Business Park so it is necessary to reflect a different policy approach.
+However, the overall aim for both areas is to remain a vibrant and thriving employment and retail area.
+The extent of the Martlesham Heath Retail Park is defined in paragraph 7.30 in the section on the Martlesham Heath Retail Park and Business Park. - 8.6 Temporary permitted development rights to use light industrial and office (Class B1) space for retail uses (Classes A1, A2 and A3) are in place through national policy until 2018.
 However, industrial (Class B2) and warehousing (Class B8) uses do require a planning application.